emojicode/emojicode.github.io/README.md

 ```

 The compiler supports the `--watch` option to watch keep running and to
-automatically rebuild when it detects changes to the source files.,
+automatically rebuild when it detects changes to the source files.

 ## Source Structure